-65.015 BF1660 – Drepanidae – Thyatirinae – Polyploca ridens – Frosted Green – (Fabricius, 1787) Adult Macro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for Adult Macro Verification Guidelines
+65.015 BF1660 – Drepanidae – Thyatirinae – Polyploca ridens – Frosted Green – (Fabricius, 1787) Adult Macro: CAT 2 – Can be confused with other species – Good photographs maybe required – Can be confused with other species PDF Icon – click for Adult Macro Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant